13588112254/littlefs/DESIGN.md

                                           '----------------'----------------'
    ```

-There is another complexity the pops up when dealing with small logs.
+There is another complexity the crops up when dealing with small logs.
 The
 amortized runtime cost of garbage collection is not only dependendent on its
 one time cost (_O(n&sup2;)_ for littlefs), but also depends on how often
 garbage collection occurs.